OutSystems/docs-odc/src/eap/reuse-elements.md

 Project Neo elevates Libraries to a top-level concept.
 Libraries exist at the same level as Web Apps and Mobile Apps, and they have their own lifecycle.
 Apps can consume different versions of a Library, and you can choose which version an app uses.
 For example, you can make a branding change by updating the style guide in a Library.
 Then, you can roll out that change one app at a time, rather than updating all apps at once.
 Deployed apps can coexist with old and new branding, based on the Library version each app consumes.

 When a Library is updated in Dev, updates to consumer apps occur based on the type of change and the type of dependency.
 When “breaking” changes (changes that break a consumer app) occur, the newest library version gets applied automatically to consumer apps in the Dev stage.
-Apps in other stages (QA or Prod) are not updated automatically, nor are they impacted by changes made to the version in Dev.
+Apps in other stages (QA or Prod) aren't updated automatically, nor are they impacted by changes made to the version in Dev.

 ## Expose a Server Action in an app